ashleysong0418/DOC-Project/README.md

 to more easily browse, create, and sign up for Dartmouth Outing Club (DOC) trips.
 We aim to revamp and simplify the process for both trip leaders and students.

+NOTE: As this project was part of a DALI Lab project, the official repository is private.
+This repository if specifically for the demo of the final product, live and in use by the DOC.

 Demo:
 Browse trips across all DOC clubs or by specific clubs: